orey/stuff/config/Python/README.md

 https://www.python.org/downloads/

+### Modify the python path

+Modify the `python37._pth` or `python38._pth` path accordingly to the `python37._pth` file in this folder to enable pip to work.
+Essentially, you will reference the `Lib` and `Script` folders and uncomment a line.

+Note: Those folders are referenced in the `setenv.bat` file.

 ### Env variables in setenv

 Then, set the environment variables as shown in the `setenv.bat` file in this folder, pointing to your folder